 How much does it cost?

 We believe that therapy should be accessible to everyone.
 We are proud to offer a wide range of rates for our services in order to work with any budget or financial constraints.
-Our standard fee is $145, however we have therapists that offer a sliding scale for fees, as well as graduate student interns who are able to offer sessions at reduced or no cost.
+Our rates range from $125-$215 depending on specializations and levels of experience, however we have therapists that offer a sliding scale for fees, as well as graduate student interns who are able to offer sessions at reduced or no cost.

 Please contact us for more information.

 How do I get there and where can i park?

 The office is conveniently located right in the heart of downtown Gainesville.
 We are in the Sun Center Building (the building that goes around the Hippodrome, home to Maude's, Liquid Ginger, and Amelia's)

 We are in Sun Center East (the same side as Amelia's)

 You can enter 235 S Main Street or Arena Counseling and Wellness into your GPS and be able to find us.

 We do have parking!
 You may park on either side of the Sun Center in the Sun Center East or West parking lot.
 Do not park in the funeral home parking lot - you will be towed!

 what do i need to bring with me?